I teach, I write, I produce, I think…and I still dream about what I want to do when I grow up.

 But my current day job has located me at a nice little, faith-based college in the middle of Western PA.
-And I did this for a while at another nice little school in Kentucky.
+And I did this for a while at another nice little school in the middle of Kentucky.
 Check back often though, I get restless…

 That said, I like teaching.
 I like my students.